Kingdom of the Two Sicilies

 It was considered that you could see the city of Naples and then die happy that you had seen the most beautiful place in the world.
 It is here where you will arrive and we will make our way to our hotel in the seaside resort town of Sorrento, with plenty of time to settle in and relax.
 Dinner is at a local restaurant.
 The night ends with our first limoncello because when life gave the Italians lemons, they quickly turned them into a fabulous beverage, as is their way.
 (D)

 Day 2 Naples & Pompeii

 ‘Happy Campania’, was what the Romans called this region, because it was here that they came to holiday.
 On our tour of her capital, we will stop at one of Naples’ most famous cafes for cappuccino and pastries.
-Lunch is at one of her famous pizzerias and we then make our way to Pompeii to see how the Romans used to live.
+Lunch is at one of her famous pizzerias and we then make our way to Herculaneum to see how the Romans used to live.
 Return to Sorrento for an evening at leisure.
 (B, L)

 Day 3 Private Sail to Capri & a Pizza-Making Lesson

 Today we head out on private boats to enjoy a day trip around Capri, including a picnic lunch and alcohol to toast us on our way.
 Enjoy an opportunity to snorkel and swim in the green/blue waters for which the island is renowned.
 The pizza Margherita comes from Naples, named in honour of Queen Margherita for whom it was prepared in 1889.
 This evening we head to an agriturismo to learn about the art of mozzarella-making, visit the farm, enjoy aperitivi and then make our own pizzas.
 (B, L, D)